Dreamworker is a retired educator who spent 26 years teaching in both middle and high schools nationwide.

-I believe it is very difficult to write articles that flow easily if they are based on research rather than personal experience.
+It is very difficult to write articles that flow easily if they are based on research rather than personal experience.
 The reason is that if you use information that is already available on the web, it’s difficult to “spin” it to make it look like it’s your own.

 On the other hand, if you write what you know, there’s little or no research involved.
-This frees you up to make your points but also to add special personal touches that make your work unique and therefore more enjoyable for the reader.
+This frees you up to make your points but also to add special personal touches that make your work unique and, therefore, more enjoyable for the reader.

-I recently wrote an informational article about what things are worth, but at the end, I added a zinger by telling the story of how my mother cherished her $10 wedding ring to the point of turning down a diamond engagement ring I one offered here.
+I recently wrote an informational article about what things are worth, but at the end, I added a zinger by telling the story of how my mother cherished her $10 wedding ring to the point of turning down a diamond engagement ring I once offered her.
 I did this to add interest and a personal touch but also to make the point that value is mostly emotional.